Good geodesics satisfying the timelike curvature-dimension condition: Optimal transport on Lorentzian spaces

 \section{Optimal transport on Lorentzian spaces}

-This chapter recapitulates recent progress in nonsmooth Lorentzian geometry and optimal transport theory on such spaces.
+This chapter recalls recent progress in nonsmooth Lorentzian geometry and optimal transport theory on such spaces.
 The reader is invited to consult the main references \cite{cavalletti2020, kunzinger2018} for more details, proofs, and especially examples.